 An important note for any of these foods is that they should all be refrigerated and not found in the aisles.
-Sitting in the light kills the bacteria in these foods..
-The darker the jar or packaging, the better and most importantly, they should be refrigerated.
+Sitting in the light kills the bacteria in these foods so the darker the jar or packaging the better.

 Next up are prebiotic foods.
 With 80% of your immune system housed in the gut, prebiotics give your gut “soldiers” the tools they need to fight.
 By making sure that our gut microbes are nourished, they can decrease inflammation and support the gut barrier.
 Some prebiotic foods are:

 Seaweed is super effective in helping mastitis and can easily be found in most Asian grocery stores.
 It’s also rich in micronutrients— especially iodine—and is a superfood for postpartum recovery.
 If you are in the immediate postpartum, hold off on the apples and bananas and try the other foods first.
 Those can cause digestive distress.
 Garlic, asparagus, onions, and seaweed should be cooked.
 Throw them in an Instant Pot with some chicken, bone broth, and salt and pepper to taste and you've got an effortless stew to nourish your postpartum body in more ways than one.